Berkanktk/CyberSecurity/README.md

 ### Bit Shift
 Sometimes the letters may be shifted by a stated hint, like a binary bit shift ( x >> 1 ) or ( x << 1 ).

+[Bit Calculator](https://bit-calculator.com/bit-shift-calculator) is a good tool to calculate bit shifts.
+For other bit operations, use the [RapidTables](https://www.rapidtables.com/calc/math/binary-calculator.html) tool.

 ### Reversed Text
 Sometimes a "ciphertext" is just as easy as reversed text.
 Don't forgot to check under this rock!
 You can reverse a string in Python like so: